gitanjali1024/gps214final/README.md

-## Stream Water Quality in Puerto Rico Before and After a Hurricane
+## Stream Water Quality in Puerto Rican Streams Before and After a Hurricane

 ## Description
 This project looks at concentrations of Ammonium, Calcium, Magnesium, Potassium and Ammonia in the years before and after a hurricane at four different sites.
 The analysis uses a 9 week moving average to look at the levels of these nutrients from 1988 to 1994.